mpaulse/studystream-buddies/README.md

 This extension is not available in the Chrome Web Store.
 To install it:

-- Clone this repository to a local directory.
+- Download the source code ZIP file for the [latest release](https://github.com/mpaulse/studystream-buddies/releases/latest) and extract it into a local directory of your choice.
+Alternatively, clone this repository to a local directory.
 - Go to the **Extensions** page by clicking the **Extensions** toolbar button and selecting **Manage Extensions**.
 Alternatively, select **Extensions > Manage Extensions** from the web browser menu or enter "chrome://extensions" into the URL search bar.
 - Enable **Developer mode**.
 - Click the **Load unpacked** button.
-- Select the **app** directory in this repository.
+- Select the **app** directory that was extracted from the source code ZIP file or pulled from this repository.

 To install an updated version:
-- Pull the latest updates from this repository.
+- Download the source code ZIP file for the [latest release](https://github.com/mpaulse/studystream-buddies/releases/latest) and extract it into the same local directory as before.
+Alternatively, pull the latest updates from this repository.
 - Click the **Reload** button for the extension on the **Extensions** page.